5 Rural Hospitals Recognized as Best Practices Top Performers

 The ORHQN also offers enterprise wide strategic planning facilitation services.

-ORHQN Executive Director Eric Buckland has facilitated the development of long & short term strategic plans in many small rural hospitals including:
+ORHQN staff have facilitated the development of long & short term strategic plans in many small rural hospitals including:

 - Valley Community Hospital, Palmer, Alaska